psathyrella/partis/docs/subcommands.md

 | option                            | description
 |-----------------------------------|-----------------------------------------------------------------
-| `--rearrange-from-scratch`        | instead of taking rearrangement-level (i.e. non-SHM) parameters from --parameter-dir, make up some reasonable values from scratch (e.g. geometric insertion lengths, etc.)
+| `--rearrange-from-scratch`        |  Don't use an existing parameter directory for rearrangement-level parameters, and instead make up some plausible stuff from scratch.
+Have to also set --shm-parameter-dir.
-| `--scratch-mute-freq-dir <path>`  | parameter directory with only SHM-level information, which allows --rearrange-from-scratch to create realistic mutation distributions for any specified germline set (the default, in data/recombinator/scratch-parameters/ shouldn't need to be changed)
-| `--mutate-from-scratch`           | instead of taking realistic SHM-level (i.e. non-rearrangement level) parameters from --parameter-dir or --scratch-mute-freq-dir, use a simple flat rate across positions and genes (value is specified by --flat-mute-freq)
+| `--mutate-from-scratch`           |  Don't use an existing parameter directory for shm-level (mutation) parameters, and instead make up stuff from scratch (by default this means shm rate varies over positions and sequences, but is the same for all regions).
+Have to also set --reco-parameter-dir.
+| `--simulate-from-scratch`         |  same as setting both --rearrange-from-scratch and --mutate-from-scratch
+| `--shm-parameter-dir`             |  parameter directory from which to retrieve shm-level info when --rearrange-from-scratch is set (to set germline info, use --initial-germline-dir).
+| `--reco-parameter-dir`            |  parameter directory from which to retrieve rearrangement-level info when --mutate-from-scratch is set (to set germline info, use --initial-germline-dir).
-| `--flat-mute-freq`                | see --mutate-from-scratch
+| `--scratch-mute-freq`             |  shm rate used by --mutate-from-scratch
+| `--flat-mute-freq`                |  use the same shm rate (--scratch-mute-freq) for all positions (in practice it's not that much flatter than the Gamma that is used by default --mutate-from-scratch).
+For use with --mutate-from-scratch.
+| `--same-mute-freq-for-all-seqs`   |  use the same shm rate (--scratch-mute-freq) for all sequences.
+For use with --mutate-from-scratch.
+NOTE: this means we tell bppseqgen to use the same expected rate for every sequence -- there's still variance in the resulting number of output mutation per sequence.

 **Germline set control:**